FluxConnect

 Do I need a data engineer to use FluxConnect?

-No. IT performs a one-time data upload (Supplier, Product, and Order data via JSONL), then purchasing and commercial teams manage everything: building reports, assigning tiers, and onboarding suppliers.
+No. IT performs a one-time data upload (Supplier, Product, and Order data via JSONL), then purchasing and commercial teams manage everything: building reports, setting per-report access, and onboarding suppliers.
 No data engineering skills required.

 Can FluxConnect and Microsoft Fabric work together?